-- (a) Filing of request.
-(1) In general.
+- (a) Filing of request-(1) In general.
 A plan shall apply to the PBGC for approval of a plan amendment which establishes special complete or partial withdrawal liability rules.
 The request for approval shall be filed after the amendment is adopted.
-PBGC approval shall also be required for any subsequent modification of the plan amendment, other than a repeal of the amendment which results in employers being subject to the general statutory rules on withdrawal. - (2) Method and date of filing.
+PBGC approval shall also be required for any subsequent modification of the plan amendment, other than a repeal of the amendment which results in employers being subject to the general statutory rules on withdrawal. - (2) Method of filing.
 The PBGC applies the rules in subpart A of part 4000 of this chapter to determine permissible methods of filing with the PBGC under this part.

-The PBGC applies the rules in subpart C of part 4000 of this chapter to determine the date that a submission under this part was filed with the PBGC. - (c) Where to file.
-See $\S$ 4000.4 of this chapter for information on where to file.
+(c) Where to file.
+See \S 4000.4 of this chapter for information on where to file.